seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

-**4 · Geometry — the freeze.** Every candidate that survives the state read gets its entry zone, invalidation and first target computed HERE, from the gate-fresh payload and the 24-hour structural file, and the anchoring price is recorded with them.
+**4 · Geometry — the freeze.** Every candidate that survives the state read gets its entry zone, invalidation and first target computed HERE, from the gate-fresh payload and the 24-hour structural file, and the anchoring price is recorded with them. **Outside-list candidates are frozen in this same step, from `x` (§3B)** — one payload, one moment, one anchor for every level in the answer, and no coin whose levels belong to a different minute from its neighbour's.
 This is the only stage that consumes the fifteen-minute budget, and it runs before a single search.
 A run that reaches this stage with a green gate has its levels for the rest of the run whatever else happens; a run that reaches it with a red gate has none and cannot acquire